Credit points explained

 What are credit points?

 The University assigns a credit point value to each unit of study.
-Each unit is normally worth six points but there are some exceptions to this rule.
-Credit points reflect a common measure of load in courses.
-The total number of credit points you have completed assists the University to calculate your course completion and satisfactory progress.
+A unit is normally worth six points (with some exceptions).
+A six point unit normally represents approximately 150 hours of student workload (including contact hours, assessments, personal study and examinations).
+Credit points are used to measure your course study load.
+The total number of credit points you have completed assists the University in calculating your course progress and completion.

 For more information on the University policy on credit points, please visit the Policies and Procedures website.